The Campus and the Community

 According to a survey done by the Association of University Technology Managers, Stony Brook University placed 12th among the 139 institutions in the country in royalties generated by its scientific discoveries.
 Its total was higher than those of New York University, Johns Hopkins, and Harvard.
 The majority of the University's research contributions come from the Health Sciences schools.
 Two Health Sciences discoveries, ReoPro, used in coronary disease treatment, and Periostat, used in gum disease treatment, are the greatest royalty income generators.
 The development of the yeast two-hybrid system by the School of Medicine faculty has revolutionized the study of protein-protein interactions and is one of the most highly cited technologies in biomedical research.

-As the major teaching facility for the educational programs of the Health Sciences schools, Stony Brook University Medical Center, a 504-bed hospital, serves the health care needs of the nearly three million residents of Long Island and provides clinical training for physicians, nurses, social workers, dentists, and allied health professionals.
+As the major teaching facility for the educational programs of the Health Sciences schools, Stony Brook University Hospital, a 504-bed facility, serves the health care needs of the nearly three million residents of Long Island and provides clinical training for physicians, nurses, social workers, dentists, and allied health professionals.
 Through subspecialties, the School of Medicine's 19 clinical departments offer consultation and care using a full array of specialized diagnostic and treatment techniques.
 The hospital is the only tertiary care hospital in Suffolk County and serves as the region's "quaternary" hospital, providing services to the region's high-risk medical patients.
 There are nine intensive care units dedicated to anesthesia, burn, cardiovascular, coronary, and neonatal and transplant patients.
 The neonatal intensive care unit provides the only tertiary care services for premature and newborn infants in Suffolk County.
 Utilizing the latest diagnostic and evaluative techniques, the prenatal diagnostic unit-the only American Institute of Ultrasound Medicine accredited unit on Long Island-identifies problems and solutions for high-risk pregnancies.

-In addition to being the only academic-based hospital in Suffolk County, the Medical Center serves many regional roles.
+In addition to being the only academic-based hospital in Suffolk County, the hospital serves many regional roles.
 As the designated Regional (Level I) Trauma Center, helicopter and ground transports deliver Suffolk County's most seriously injured and ill patients to the hospital.
 The seven-bed shock trauma room is specifically designed for treating patients with problems ranging from multiple traumas to cardiogenic shock.
-The Medical Center also serves as the county referral center for all psychiatric emergencies.
+The hospital also serves as the county referral center for all psychiatric emergencies.
 The hospital is designated as the regional perinatal center and the regional kidney transplant center.
 It also houses a cardiac diagnostic center, a sleep disorders laboratory, and a Lyme disease center.
 Adults and children with a variety of chronic conditions such as diabetes, cystic fibrosis, and multiple sclerosis receive specialized care and advanced services.

-Detailed information about the professional programs offered by the five schools is contained in the Health Sciences Bulletin.
 Since the training of health professionals requires special academic programming and support services, significant sections of the data contained in the Undergraduate Bulletin, such as admissions procedures and requirements, registration, student services, educational expenses, financial aid, and the academic calendar, are not applicable to the Health Sciences Center.